v.1.5 – Effective Date: June 30, 2022

 Full name of legal entity: Arcules Inc., a California corporation

 Data Protection Officer: Steve Shaw

-You have the right to make a complaint at any time to the supervisory authority for data protection issues in the EU Member State in which you reside.
+If you are located in the European Economic Area (“EEA”), Switzerland, or the United Kingdom, you have the right to make a complaint at any time to the supervisory authority for data protection issues in the country in which you reside.
 We would, however, appreciate the chance to deal with your concerns before you approach the supervisory authority so please contact us in the first instance.